 - Accept the students' request for accommodation in good faith, unless there are legitimate reasons for acting otherwise. - 2.
 Obtain - a. expert opinion or advice where needed, or - sufficient information and documentation (as indicated below) about their disability and accommodation needs. - documentation (e.g. psycho educational evaluation) should include general observations, a history of the disability, a description of its impact on the student's functioning, identification of the specific standardized and professionally recognized tests/assessments given, the scores resulting from testing, interpretation of the scores and evaluation, and recommendations for testing accommodation, or - ii. an IEP. - Take an active role in ensuring that alternative approaches and possible accommodation solutions are investigated, and canvass various forms of possible accommodation and alternative solutions, as part of the duty to accommodate. - Keep a record of the accommodation request and action taken. - 5.
-Maintain confidentiality. - Limit requests for information to those reasonably related to the nature of the limitation or restriction so as to be able to respond to the accommodation request. - Grant accommodation requests in a timely manner, to the point of undue hardship, even when the request for accommodation does not use any specific formal language. - Bear the cost of any required medical information or documentation.
-For example, Doctor's notes and letters setting out accommodation needs must be paid for by the College.
+Maintain confidentiality. - Limit requests for information to those reasonably related to the nature of the limitation or restriction so as to be able to respond to the accommodation request. - 7.
+Grant accommodation requests in a timely manner, to the point of undue hardship, even when the request for accommodation does not use any specific formal language.